 All AO Research Institute Davos projects are applied preclinical research or applied preclinical development projects focused towards clinical applications.
 Definitions (within the applied research):

-- exploratory applied preclinical research is fundamental research, to solve major clinical problems over a extended timeframe (over ten years).
+- Exploratory applied preclinical research is fundamental research, to solve major clinical problems over an extended timeframe (over ten years).